 Commissioned by Sandi Toksvig for Sky Theatre Arts Live, Syrinx is Kate’s first play.

 A one-act, 30 minute drama, for four actresses.
-Set in the present day, in a head teacher’s office in a country market town on the occasion of a school prize giving, it’s a story of haunting and female friendship.
-The headteacher, Marion, is retiring and has decided to use the opportunity to bring together her two oldest school friends, Susan and Julie – whose children have passed through the school – to repair the breakdown in their friendship following a tragedy some years before.
+Set in the present day, in a head teacher’s office before the school Prize Giving, it’s a story of haunting and female friendship.
+The headteacher is retiring and has decided to use the opportunity to bring together her two oldest school friends to repair the breakdown in their friendship following a tragedy some years before.

-A story of grief and remembering, about the ‘What If’ moments in life, Syrinx had its debut at the Sky Television Studios in London in July 2009.
-Directed by Patrick Sandford, the cast was Gabrielle Lloyd as Julie, Sian Thomas as Susan, Penelope Beaumont as Marian and seventeen-year-old Eleanor Tomlinson as Sarah.
-The first amateur performance was by the Lapworth Players in May 2011.
+A story of grief and remembering, about the ‘What If’ moments in life, Syrinx had its debut at the Sky Television Studios in London in July 2009 directed by Patrick Sandford.
+Since then, it has had many amateur productions.

-To celebrate the reopening of the Bush Theatre in London, after a major refurbishment, Artistic Director Josie Rourke leads a team of directors presenting Sixty Six Books, a sequence of dramatic monologues interpreting each of the books of the King James Bible to celebrate its 400th year.
-The list of pieces by leading contemporary novelists, poets, songwriters and playwrights – including Jeanette Winterson, Anne Michaels, Stella Duffy, Andrew Motion, Wole Soyinka, Jackie Kay, Neil la Bute, Owen Sheers, Moira Buffini, Kwame Kweih Armah, Carol Anne Duffy, Toby Litt, Billy Bragg, Archbishop Rowan Williams, Brian Chikwava, Kamila Shamsie, David Edgar – will be present in three hour, six hour and two epic 24 hour events.
-Kate’s text is the final book of the New Testament, The Book of Revelation.
-To be directed by Philip Franks and starring Zoe Waites.
+To celebrate the reopening of the Bush Theatre in London, Artistic Director Josie Rourke commissioned Sixty Six Books, a sequence of dramatic monologues interpreting each of the books of the King James Bible to celebrate its 400th year.
+Kate’s text was the final book of the New Testament, The Book of Revelation, and was directed by Philip Franks.
+Other authors included Jeanette Winterson, Anne Michaels, Stella Duffy, Andrew Motion, Wole Soyinka, Jackie Kay, Neil la Bute, Owen Sheers, Moira Buffini, Kwame Kweih Armah, Carol Anne Duffy, Toby Litt, Billy Bragg, Archbishop Rowan Williams, Brian Chikwava, Kamila Shamsie and David Edgar.

 Kate Mosse answers some questions about The Book of Revelation here.